NYC, NY - Office Market Overview

 - Financial Services – The New York Stock Exchange and NASDAQ are two of the many representative industry institutions that generate a significant amount of white-collar office employment in NYC.

 - High Technology – Google is just one of the high-tech companies that have offices in the Silicon Alley section of New York City.

 - Real Estate – Some of the most expensive real estate in the U.S. is located in New York City, with commercial real estate brokerages such as CBRE Midtown Manhattan and Colliers International generating demand for white-collar office space in New York.

 - Healthcare – this is NYC’s second-largest employment industry sector, with Bristol Myers Squibb, ImClone Systems, Pfizer, and Regeneron being just a few of the businesses that help drive the commercial real estate market in New York City.

 New York City Demographics

-Office Building of The Week: Chrysler Building – NYC
+Office Building of the Week: 10 Hudson Yards – NYC